 BA Studio Art Painting with Art History Minor from Western Washington University, 2007.

 Each picture starts with an acrylic mid-value ground.
 From there I play, each stroke inspired by the last while using music as momentum.
 The most successful pieces have gone through a series of failures, thus constantly providing an experience of growth as a painter.
 These pieces are often made up of multiple layers and phases, which I refer to as seasoned canvases.
-There is constant push and pull to create a sense of balance in my work.
+There is constant push and pull to create a sense of depth and balance in my work.
 I prefer to create on a large scale as it not only feels beneficial to use the whole body to actively paint, but the end result is more visually impactful and immersive.
 I appreciate painting small to practice control and balance within uncomfortable parameters and accept the process as a healthy challenge.